Metalco “SECURITE” Fence System

 Welded wire mesh fence panel.
 Mesh size 1/2″ x 3″ (12mm x 76mm).
 Finishes available are galvanized or galvanized and polyester powder coated in a variety of colors.
 This system is available in both horizontal (Securite D) and vertical (Securite M) orientations.

 Metalco Securite Fence is an excellent high-security anticlimb fence solution.
-An ideal choice for a correctional facility fence, detention facility fence, mental health facility fence, or general perimeter security.
+An ideal choice for a correctional security fence, detention facility fence, mental health/behavioral health fence, or any other type of perimeter fencing.

 Twenty Year Warranty

 - CAD Drawings